asevillasastre/Autoclicker/README.md

 - pyinput
 - winsound

-You can use the well-known
+You can use the well-known:
 > python -m pip install -U [library]

 ### parameters